chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 -  Edit the xstartup Script

-You have to modify the file `.vnc\xstartup`, but `.vnc` is a hidden file, so you might not see it.
+You have to modify the file `.vnc/xstartup`, but `.vnc` is a hidden file, so you might not see it.
 You have to use command line to edit this file name and copy information below in it

 ```
 unset SESSION_MANAGER